Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Abstract

 \section{Abstract}

-Large Vision Language Models have achieved fine-grained object perception, but the limitation of image resolution remains a significant obstacle to surpass the performance of task-specific experts in complex and dense scenarios.
-Such limitation further restricts the model's potential to achieve nuanced visual and language referring in domains such as GUI Agents, Counting and \etc. To address this issue, we introduce a unified high-resolution generalist model, Griffon v2, enabling flexible object referring with visual and textual prompts.
-To efficiently scaling up image resolution, we design a simple and lightweight down-sampling projector to overcome the input tokens constraint in Large Language Models.
-This design inherently preserves the complete contexts and fine details, and significantly improves multimodal perception ability especially for small objects.
+Large Vision Language Models have achieved fine-grained object perception, but the limitation of image resolution remains a significant obstacle to surpassing the performance of task-specific experts in complex and dense scenarios.
+Such limitation further restricts the model's potential to achieve nuanced visual and language referring in domains such as GUI Agents, counting, \textit{etc}.
+To address this issue, we introduce a unified high-resolution generalist model, Griffon v2, enabling flexible object referring with visual and textual prompts.
+To efficiently scale up image resolution, we design a simple and lightweight down-sampling projector to overcome the input tokens constraint in Large Language Models.
+This design inherently preserves the complete contexts and fine details and significantly improves multimodal perception ability, especially for small objects.
 Building upon this, we further equip the model with visual-language co-referring capabilities through a plug-and-play visual tokenizer.
-It enables user-friendly interaction with flexible target images, free-form texts and even coordinates.
-Experiments demonstrate that Griffon v2 can localize any objects of interest with visual and textual referring, achieve state-of-the-art performance on REC, phrase grounding, and REG tasks, and outperform expert models in object detection and object counting.
-Data, codes and models will be released at \url{https://github.com/jefferyZhan/Griffon}. \keywords{Large Vision Language Models \and Multimodal perception \and High-resolution structure \and Visual-language co-referring}
+It enables user-friendly interaction with flexible target images, free-form texts, and even coordinates.
+Experiments demonstrate that Griffon v2 can localize objects of interest with visual and textual referring, achieve state-of-the-art performance on REC and phrase grounding, and outperform expert models in object detection, object counting, and REG.
+Data and codes are released at \url{https://github.com/jefferyZhan/Griffon}.